Springe direkt zu Inhalt

 I. Comparative State Activity

-- Hartlapp, M. (forthcoming) ‘Synergies and tensions between environmental and social goals in public procurement’.
+- Hartlapp, M. (2025) ‘Synergies and tensions between environmental and social goals in public procurement’.
 In Domorenok, E., Graziano, P. and Zimmermann, K. (eds) The eco-social polity?
-Theoretical, conceptual and empirical issues, Bristol, Bristol University Press/ Policy Press
+Theoretical, conceptual and empirical issues, Bristol, Bristol University Press/ Policy Press, p.
+208-224.

-Database on Position Formation in the EU Commission
+Database on position formation in the European Union.

 The project "The European Parliament as an arena of contestation?" investigates conflict within the European Parliament.
 We ask when Eurosceptic MEPs vote along party lines and when they vote according to national interests, and which issues are discussed in a particularly aggressive and provocative manner.
 The project was carried out together with Tanja Börzel, Philipp Broniecki and Lukas Obholzer and is part of the Cluster of Excellence 'Contestations of the Liberal Script'.
 More information can be found on the project homepage.